dnidever/bozepy/docs/examples.rst

     dt = 13.05 sec.
     Writing output to apVisit-r13-9289-58006-107_doppler.fits

-|Doppler| first fits each spectrum separately.
+|Bozepy| first fits each spectrum separately.
 Then it finds weighted stellar parameters and Vhelio.
 Finally,
 it fits a single set of stellar parameters and an RV for each spectrum to all spectra simultaneously.

-Running |Doppler| from python
+Running |Bozepy| from python
 =============================

-All of the |Doppler| functionality is also available directory from python.
+All of the |Bozepy| functionality is also available directory from python.

-First, import |Doppler| and read in the example spectrum.
+First, import |Bozepy| and read in the example spectrum.

 .. code-block:: python